kolonialno/patito/docs/tutorial/dataframe-validation.rst

 Well, that wasn't really interesting...
 The validate method simply returns ``None`` if no errors are found.
-Let's rather try with intentionally invalid data.
+Let's rather try with invalid data, setting the temperature zone of one of the products to ``"oven"``.

 .. code-block:: python